-So now, you have learnt the different ways of finding your ID for posts and pages, as well as your other content.
-In this section, we will look at what you can use them for.
+So now, you have learnt how to find IDs for your posts and pages, as well as other content.
+But, what do you need them for?

-To start, you can limit some plugin features to particular pages with their page IDs.
-Most plugins allow you to add or subtract some pages or posts from the plugin functions by using the ID number of the page or post.
+To start with, when you install a plugin, you can add or subtract some pages or posts from the plugin functions by using the ID number of the page or post.

 Also, if you use a Sitemap plugin, you may choose to disallow some parts of your WordPress website from showing on the map.
 And you can achieve this using their IDs.

-Further, there will be times when you need to change a particular page without affecting others.
+Further, there will be times when you need to change a specific page without affecting others.
 You can do this by applying css rules using the page ID.

 Many plugins use this approach, so your knowledge of page Ids and where to find them is valuable.
 However, some other plugins have adopted a more friendly approach.
 These new plugins lets you choose specific pages or posts using their titles instead of IDs.
 This development relieves you of the task of finding an ID.

 Have you been experiencing ID problems while configuring your WordPress theme and plugin.
 If yes, I hope this article has helped you.